vinceoa/panther-docs/docs/config/README.md

 ## NXLog Configuration (Windows)

-Download the windows installer for the NXLog Community Edition [from the official website.](https://nxlog.co/products/nxlog-community-edition/download)
+Download the Windows installer for the NXLog Community Edition [from the official website.](https://nxlog.co/products/nxlog-community-edition/download)

 Install the package by running the installer, but also see